The Eton Rifles

-"The Eton Rifles" is a song written by Paul Weller.
-It was recorded by The Jam, and was the only song to be released as a single from that group's album Setting Sons.
+"The Eton Rifles" is a song recorded by the Jam, written by Paul Weller.
+It was the only song to be released as a single from the album Setting Sons.
 Released on 26 October 1979, it became the band's first top-ten hit on the UK Singles Chart, peaking at No. 3.
-This is the only official Jam single for which a video was not recorded.

-The song was recorded at Townhouse Studios, and produced by Vic Coppersmith-Heaven and The Jam.
+The song was recorded at Townhouse Studios, and produced by Vic Coppersmith-Heaven and the Jam.
 The single's B-side is "See-Saw".

 Background

-Eton College is a famous English public school located in Berkshire, and is regarded as the epitome of Britain's privileged elite.
-Their cadet corps is the Eton College Combined Cadet Force, founded in 1860 as the Eton College Rifle Corps.
+Eton College is an English public school located in Eton, Berkshire, and is regarded as one of the most prestigious educational institutions in the United Kingdom.
+Its cadet corps is the Eton College Combined Cadet Force, which was founded in 1860 as the Eton Volunteer Corps.

-The lyrics recount the difficulties faced by the unemployed and lower-paid working class in protesting against a system stacked against them.